AWARD PROGRAM OVERVIEW

 No, it cannot.
 A wholly owned community enterprise must be nominated under the Community-Owned Business Category.

 Yes.
-Submitted nomination packages begin a three-year program, during which time the information can be reviewed by up to three juries.
+Submitted nominations begin a three-year program, during which time the information can be reviewed by up to three juries.
 Nominators are given the opportunity to update their nomination each year prior to review by the independent jury panel.

 No, but the business must provide goods and/or services to consumers.

-Awardees are notified in October.
-Their names are published on BC Achievement’s website and social media channels.
+Awardees are notified in September.
+Their names are published on BC Achievement’s website and social media.

 AWARD OF DISTINCTION

-The Award of Distinction for individual achievement is presented to a person who, over his or her career, has made a significant difference in the Indigenous business community through his or her entrepreneurial endeavours and, in doing so, serves as a leader, role model, mentor and inspiration.
+The Award of Distinction for lifetime achievement (formerly the Individual Achievement Award) is presented to a person who, over his or her career, has made a significant difference in the Indigenous business community through his or her entrepreneurial endeavours and, in doing so, serves as a leader, role model, mentor and inspiration.
 The individual may be an innovator in his or her business activities, a successful entrepreneur, or an individual who has been instrumental in supporting or creating Indigenous business activities in the province.
-Recipients are: